Originalfemo/Spotify-Image-finder/README.md

-# Spotify-Image-finder
+# Overview
-A Python project that uses the Spotify API to search for artists and tracks by name and retrieve their image URLs, saving the results to an Excel file for easy access.
+This repository contains two Python scripts that interact with the Spotify API to fetch artist and track images.
+The scripts are designed to:
+* Search for artist images by artist name
+* Retrieve track images by Spotify track ID